fensak-io/fensak/SECURITY.md

 your report, and endeavor to keep you infomred of the progress towards a fix and full announcement.

-Thank you for your help in improving the security of our open source software.
+Thank you for your help in improving the security of our open source software!
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

+> **NOTE**
+>
+> We currently do not have a bug bounty program and will not offer bounties on reported security vulnerabilities.